performance researchCreatine: 7 benefits beyond muscle building

 With what: Can be taken with food or without.
 Some evidence for improved uptake when taken with carbohydrate or protein, but not a meaningful practical concern at 3–5g/day.

 Safety: Creatine is one of the most extensively studied supplements in human history.
-No credible evidence of kidney damage in healthy individuals.
-The "kidney stress" concern is based on outdated case reports in individuals with pre-existing renal conditions.
-Creatine increases serum creatinine (a kidney function marker), which can confuse standard kidney panels — but this is not a sign of kidney damage; it is a measurement artifact.
+There is no credible evidence of kidney damage in healthy individuals.
+The "kidney stress" concern is based on outdated case reports in patients with pre-existing renal conditions.
+Creatine raises serum creatinine (a kidney function marker), which can confuse standard kidney panels.
+This is not a sign of kidney damage.
+It is a measurement artifact.

 Key Takeaways